R bootcamp

 Comparing two things with either of these results in TRUE or FALSE result.

-Note: There are other operations and more complex rules, but we will be using these three exclusively (plus, the more complex rules can be derived using these basic operations anyway).
+Note: There are other operations and more complex rules, but we will be using these four exclusively (plus, the more complex rules can be derived using these basic operations anyway).

 It turns out that we can compare not just single values (scalars) but also multiple values like vectors.
 When we do this, R performs the given operation for every pair of elements at once!